summerginger/stock-analysis/README.md

 ![2018 original]( https://github.com/summerginger/stock-analysis/blob/main/2018%20original.png)

-### Advantages and disadvantages of refactoring code in general.
+## Summary of Advantages and Disadvantages of Refactoring Code in General
 The advantages of refactoring code are that it helps find bugs, makes the program run faster, more concise, cleaner, more readable, and more understandable, it is not changing functionality.
 However, the disadvantages are that it can be time-consuming, testings slow down the development, and are prone to more defects.

- ### The advantages and disadvantages of the original and refactored VBA script.
+## Summary of How do these Pros and Cons Apply to Refactoring the Original VBA Script?

-  In comparing the original and the refactored code, one side of the advantages is that there is no repetition of writing the same code.
+The best thing is that there is no repetition of writing the same code.
 It is a fast, free tool to automate any similar task and easy to maintain.
-On the other side, however, it has a lot of broad-reaching effects.
-It is difficult to tracking and change all places of variables in a large dataset.
+Moreover, the breakpoints for the loop is very helpful, and it helps visualize the actual value for that indicator.
+However, it has a lot of broad-reaching effects.
+It is difficult to tracking and change all places of variables, especially in a large dataset.
+For example, if tickers are changed to tickers (i ), all the areas need to be changed to the same variable in the macro.
 And it also involves planning, trying, researching, and testing.
-It can also end up spending a good chunk of time.
+It can end up spending a good chunk of time as well.

- ### the buttons' instruction
+### *The buttons' instruction
 We assigned macros code to the button to make it user-friendly.
 So here is a simple instruction for Steve's parents to follow, to run a particular year of stock analysis, click the button "Run all stock analysis," and then enter the specific year.
 The tables will display that year's information.
 To make it run faster or to clear the worksheet, click the "Reset" button.

 ![buttons.png]( https://github.com/summerginger/stock-analysis/blob/main/buttons.png)